 I think women would be wise to explore how they will carry, what the holster options are for their preferred mode of carry and in many cases, what models these holsters are designed for prior to purchasing their gun.
 I think we tend to go shopping for the gun first, then struggle with how we are going to carry the darn thing after we get it.
 For me, my first gun was a Kimber .45 – not a practical carry gun for a 5’1”, 110 lb. woman!
 But, I loved the gun, loved the way it felt in my hand and loved the power and that is what drove my decision.
 I did not fully consider how I would conceal it, I rationalized that I would just figure that out later.
 Probably not the wisest decision.
 Although I love my Kimber as she was my first, I had to buy another, smaller firearm that I could “really” conceal.
 Yes, loving your gun and everything about it is absolutely MANDATORY but so is having it on you all the time.

 There are more holster options for women now, but some are limited in the number of models they will fit, so if a bra holster is really the best option for you, you want to know what models it is available for prior to shopping for your gun.
 If you can find the perfect match – A firearm you love and a holster you will wear – you will successfully carry your firearm.
-If it is a mis-match you wont carry all the time like you should – or you might settle for a less than ideal mode of carry that can inhibit your effectiveness when you need it most.
+If it is a mismatch you won’t carry all the time as you should – or you might settle for a less than ideal mode of carry that can inhibit your effectiveness when you need it most.

 |The Well Armed Woman Thigh Holster|

-So if you have not purchased your carry firearm take some time to really consider what type of clothing you tent to wear most often for both for work and pleasure and investigate the best options for you.
-At The Well Armed Woman I try to help by making and offering videos demonstrating various holsters to help you make the best decision possible.
+So if you have not purchased your carry firearm take some time to really consider what type of clothing you tend to wear most often for both work and pleasure and investigate the best options for you.
+At The Well Armed Woman, I try to help by making and offering videos demonstrating various holsters to help you make the best decision possible.
 I also offer most holsters as returnable if they just don’t work for you.
 But do your homework first to minimize frustration and unnecessary shipping costs.